YueLin301/yuelin301.github.io/_posts/2023-06-23-Dynamic-Epistemic-Logic.md

 math: True
 ---

-> This note is incomplete, and I have no intention of completing it because I realized it is not the topic I am looking for.
-{: .prompt-warning }

 > Three logicians walk into a bar.
 The bartender asks: "Do you all want a drink?"
 The first logician says: "I don't know."
 The second logician says: "I don't know."
 The third logician says: "Yes."
-{: .prompt-info }